g-g/fpErrorNotifierPlugin/README.markdown

 ## Getting Started

-The general way of useing the plugin is to send emails about each error has happend on the server (including exceptions, notice, fatal and so on).
+The general way of using the plugin is to send emails about each error that happend on the server (including exceptions, notice, fatal and so on).
-Let's look at this example to khow how to do it with this plugin.
+Let's look at this example to know how to do it with this plugin.

 First we need to install the plugin.
-It was described earlier and it is a common symfony plugin installation Second we have to create _notify.yml_ in any of the project config dir (I will store it in _SF_ROOT_DIR/config/notify.yml_) with a next content:
+It was described earlier and it is a common symfony plugin installation Second we have to edit _app.yml_ in any of the project config dir (I will store it in _SF_ROOT_DIR/config/app.yml_) with a next content:

-_notify.yml_
+_app.yml_

     all:
+      fp_error_notifier:
         driver:
           class:                  fpErrorNotifierDriverMailNative
           options:
             to:                   'manager@example.com,teamleader@example.com,developer@example.com'
             from:                 'noreply@live.example.com'

 That's it.
 Now we have all errors and exceptions caught and sent to the development team members.

 ## Features

-### The notify.yml config
+### The app.yml config

 After you setup the plugin it starts to work.
 By default it logs the last error into a file in the log dir.
-To change this behavior you need to create _notify.yml_ in project or app config folder.
+To change this behavior you need to create/edit _app.yml_ in project or app config folder.

-So let's say I copy _notify.yml_ from plugin's config directory to _SF_ROOT_DIR/config/notify.yml_
+So let's say I copy _app.yml_ from plugin's config directory to _SF_ROOT_DIR/config/app.yml_

-_notify.yml_
+_app.yml_

     prod:
+      fp_error_notifier:

       all:
         handler:
           class:                   fpErrorNotifierHandler
           options:                 {}

         message:
           class:                   fpErrorNotifierMessage
           options:                 {}

         helper:
           class:                   fpErrorNotifierMessageHelper
           options:                 {}

         decorator:
           class:                   fpErrorNotifierDecoratorHtml
           options:                 {}

         driver:
           class:                   fpErrorNotifierDriverNull
           options:                 {}

 As you can see we have some stuff like handler, message, helper, decorator and driver: